bregman-arie/devops-exercises/README.md

 <details>
 <summary>How does a router work?</summary><br><b>

 A router is a physical or virtual appliance that passes information between two or more packet-switched computer networks.
-A router inspects a given data packet's destination Internet Protocol address (IP address), calculates the best way for it to reach its destination and then forwards it accordingly.
+A router inspects a given data packet's destination Internet Protocol address (IP address), calculates the best way for it to reach its destination, and then forwards it accordingly.

 </b></details>